My new book Through the Thought Clouds is now available!

 Where does creativity flow the best for you in your home?

-When the mind relaxes connection with your heart opens up and it is easier to hear your own inner truths.
+When the mind relaxes, a connection with your heart opens up, and it gets easier to hear your own inner truths.
+The answers you are looking for surface while coloring.

-Choose Wisely – Which Pen to Use?
+Which Pen to Use?

 Test it out

-When you get your hands on a book that you can’t wait to read through—you want to dive deep, make notes and really understand its message, reflect on it and implement it in your own life—hold your horses for a minute or two and test your pens on paper first.
+When you get your hands on a book that you can’t wait to read through—you want to dive deep, make notes and really understand its message, reflect on it and implement it in your own life—hold your horses for a minute or two and test your pens on the pages first.

-In the two pictures below you can see how I’ve tested out different coloring pencils, pens and highlighters to see how they feel on the paper and if they bleed through the page.
+I tested out different coloring pencils, pens and highlighters to see how they feel on the paper and if they bleed through the page.
+You can find the test results below.

 The Test Results

-Highlighter – Stabilo Boss Original
+Highlighters – Stabilo Boss Original

 Great!
 Doesn’t bleed through nor see through.

-Felt Tip Pen – Faber-Castell
+Felt Tip Pens – Faber-Castell

-Great, but starts to bleed through if you color the same spot for a while.
+Okay, but starts to bleed through if you color the same spot for a while.

-Fineliner – Stabilo Point 88
+Fineliners – Stabilo Point 88

-Great.
+Okay.
 Sees a little bit through.

 May start bleeding through eventually, if you keep coloring the same spot.

-Graphic Marker – Copic
+Graphic Markers – Copic

-Permanent Marker – Sharpie
+Permanent Markers – Sharpie

 Artist, Illustrator, Author & Life Coach.
 Turning struggles into loving laughter with her illustrations.